silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/04_Working_With_Images_And_Documents.md

 ## Creating, deleting folders

 Folders can be used to organise images and documents, and if a new folder is created, it is added to the view you are currently in.
 To create a new folder click the ***Add folder*** button (also shown as folder icon).
-The new folder will appear on the right side of the library and will require a **Folder name** before you save it and it appears in the File library.
+The new folder will appear on the right side of the library and will require a **Folder name** before you can save it and for it to appear in the File library.

 ![Add folder](/docs/en/_images/add-folder.png)

-Extra care should be taken when deleting a folder as files contained within can be deleted at the same time.
+Extra care should be taken when deleting a folder as files contained within it can be deleted at the same time.
 There are two ways to delete a folder:

 * Select the folder checkbox field and click the button ***Delete*** shown as a trash icon.
 * Select a folder so its details shows in the edit panel (right of the file library), select **Delete** from the file options (accessible through the ellipsis icon).